 - better volume and sizes than mechanical HDDs.

-A Hit on Mechanical Hard disks as Evident in the Decrease in Seagate’s Profits
+A Hit on Mechanical Hard Disks as Evident in the Decrease in Seagate’s Profits

 In response to the slump in market demand, Seagate announced that it will cut production capacity, which means fewer HDD hard drives will be shipped next quarter.